Red Skull: Johann Shmidt

-Captain America: Reborn

-It has been revealed that the Red Skull did not actually kill Steve Rogers, but trapped his body in a fixed position in space and time.
+It has been revealed that the Red Skull did not kill Steve Rogers, but trapped his body in a fixed position in space and time.
 He was planning on using Sharon Carter and a machine created by Doctor Doom to return his body back to their time, but since Sharon destroyed the machine, his body is now drifting through time and space.
 Apparently, it is presumed that the Red Skull intended to transfer his mind into Rogers' body.
 Norman Osborn decides to assist in completing his plan, as a figurehead of Captain America leading his team of Avengers would increase popularity with as the Iron Patriot.
 Sin and Crossbones find him and take him to Latveria to place the Red Skull's mind in a living body.
 The Red Skull, Sin and Crossbones land in Latveria and Doctor Doom confronts them, saying that he would kill them if he was not a man of his word.
 Doctor Doom and Zola complete the machine and, after Victoria Hand brings Sharon to them, they strap her in.
 They activate the machine and soon Steve's body returns.
 When Steve opens his eyes, they are shown to be red, signifying that the Red Skull is now in control.
 Rogers still resides in the body and during the Red Skull's invasion of Washington, D.C., he and Steve battle in the mind of Steve's body.
 Steve eventually forces the Red Skull out, placing him back into his robot body.
 To prevent him from escaping the immediate area, Sharon hits the Red Skull with a shot of Pym particles, making him a massive robot who cannot elude any pursuer's attention.
 While Rogers and the Avengers keep the Red Skull occupied with a team attack, he is destroyed by a missile barrage fired by Sharon on a hijacked A.I.M. battleship.

-Return

 After Lukin was brought back from the dead by the Power Elite, a side effect has a fragment of the original Red Skull's mind also revived.

+After he was revived, Red Skull worked to rebuild his empire.
+This led him into conflict with the Thunderbolts where they find him hiding out in Latveria.
+Despite an attempt to use American Kaiju on the Thunderbolts, Red Skull was attacked by the Thunderbolts which ended with Red Skull being killed by Doctor Doom.

+During the "One World Under Doom" storyline, Doctor Doom confirmed his reason for killing Red Skull and Baron Helmut Zemo because they are associated with the Nazis and that the Nazis used Hydra to do their dirty work.